mitosisX/limekit-docs/source/widgets.rst

 Presently, there are :mod:`35` widgets at your disposal within the framework.
 Considering the framework is new, the count is subject to change.
 Anticipate additional widgets as the framework evolves.

 .. note::
-   Some widgets are ``premium`` and are only be accesible after license purchase
+   Some widgets are ``premium`` and are accesible after license purchase

 For a comprehensive understanding of their usage, explore the available widgets in-depth: